Trygve Owren

-Trygve Owren (7 October 1912 – 3 March 1987) was a Norwegian politician for the Conservative Party.
+Trygve Owren (7 October 1912 – 3 March 1987) was a Norwegian politician of the Conservative Party.

 He was elected to the Norwegian Parliament from Oppland in 1965, but was not re-elected in 1969.
 He had previously served in the position of deputy representative during the terms 1958–1961 and 1961–1965.
-During his second term as a deputy, in September 1963, he replaced the deceased Guttorm Granum.
+During his second term as a Deputy, in September 1963, he replaced the deceased Guttorm Granum.

-Owren was born in Fåberg and was involved in local politics in Fåberg and its successor municipality Lillehammer between 1954 and 1967.
+Owren was born in Fåberg Municipality and was involved in local politics in Fåberg Municipality and its successor Lillehammer Municipality, between 1954 and 1967.